AGEN1884 and AGEN2034 in Combination with Cisplatin and Gemcitabine for the Treatment of Muscle-invasive Bladder Cancer before Radical Cystectomy

 Patients receive balstilimab intravenously (IV) over 30 minutes on day 1, zalifrelimab IV over 30 minutes on day 1 of cycles 1 and 3, gemcitabine IV over 30 minutes on days 1 and 8, and cisplatin IV over 2 hours on day 1.
 Treatment repeats every 21 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
 Within 10 weeks after completing treatment, patients undergo radical cystectomy.

 After completion of study treatment, patients are followed up every 3 months for 1 year and then quarterly but not less than 1 year from initiation of treatment.
-Thereafter, patients are seen based on their clinical stability, but no less than every 6 months.
+Thereafter, patients are seen based on their clinical stability, but no less than every 6 months for a total of 2 years.

 Trial Phase Phase II